 Level Two: Cloud-Based Services

-Try your hand at a cloud-based live streaming service that will allow you to broadcast with some additional benefits like adding your logo or bringing on a guest.
+Try your hand at a cloud-based streaming service that will allow you to broadcast with some additional benefits like adding your logo or bringing on a guest.

 Level Three: Downloadable Software

-Move your live streaming production to your Mac and use Ecamm Live to help take it to the next level by adding in a webcam, DSLR, or mirrorless camera along with a microphone.
+Move your streaming production to your Mac and use Ecamm Live to help take it to the next level by adding in a webcam, DSLR, or mirrorless camera along with a microphone.

 Now you can do things like improve your video and sound quality, highlight viewer comments, share your screen, add your logo and lower thirds, run countdown timers, and so much more.